The average hourly pay for an Exercise Specialist is $17.14.

 - Design custom exercise and lifestyle plans for people of different ages and abilities.

-Fitness Consultant Job Listings
+Exercise Specialist Job Listings

-Pay by Experience Level for Exercise Specialist
+What is the Pay by Experience Level for Exercise Specialists?